AntrOclO/redgif_download_collection/README.md

 It works but its garbage, coded it in an afternoon so if it breaks it breaks.

 Best way to download

--find the gifs
+- find the gifs
--add them to a public collection
+- add them to a public collection
--use the fuckin tool
+- use the fuckin tool
--download them all at once ez pz
+- download them all at once ez pz